ChadsArcade/VMMenu/README.md

 ## History

-VMMenu was created as I'd had an unused ZVG for a couple of years with the intention of fitting it to a dedicated cab.
+VMMenu was created as I'd had an unused ZVG for a number of years with the intention of fitting it to a dedicated cab.
 I was aware of the initial menu written by fellow UKVACcer Ian Boffin, sadly Ian lost the source code in a hard drive crash so there was no chance of it being updated to address any issues and suggested improvements.
 I found myself in a converted farm building in the North East of Scotland during a long, cold and dark winter.
 I had no cabs with me, but I did have a Vectrex... so a plan was formed.
 I contacted Ian and told him I intended to write a new menu, and Ian very kindly sent me the remaining files he did have - vector co-ordinates for the Mame logo and some of the manufacturer logos.
 This would save a lot of work!
 With the vectrex connected to the ZVG and a Win98 DOS PC to hand, I began coding.

 After a while I was able to move my Asteroids Deluxe Cabaret home and testing moved from the Vectrex to the Arcade Cabinet.
 Still black and white, but it was good to be able to play vector mame on a proper cab.